CHEEKATLAPRADEEP-MSFT/AzurePurview/README.md

 # AzurePurview: Role Assignments for Purview Account's Root collection using PowerShell

-This article helps to provide role assignment for Azure Purview account using PowerShell.
+This article helps to provide role assignment for Azure Purview account using PowerShell 7.

 ### Prerequisites